 1 – Variants listed as separate rows

-From a consumer point of view, this format is the most detailed and intuitive way of demonstrating all the product variants comparatively, as seen below.
+From a consumer point of view, this format is the most detailed and intuitive way of displaying all the product variants comparatively, as seen below.

 From our point of view (price tracking perspective), the product variants listed as lines can be distinguished from one another, by simply knowing which variant’s price is needed to be monitored.
-Here, by using the new Prisync feature on product variants, users can point us in the right direction, by simply adding URL extensions starting with “#” at the end of the original URL, and add the line count that they want to get the price point from.
+Here, by using Prisync’s variant tracking feature, users can point us in the right direction, by simply adding URL extensions starting with “#” at the end of the original URL, and add the line count that they want to get the price point from.

 For example, in the case demonstrated above, if the users need to monitor the price for the variant listed as “Sensitive Stomach & Skin”, all that’s needed to be done is simply adding the product URL into the Prisync account, by adding a #6, at the very end of the URL.

 By doing that, the user will be pointing Prisync towards the specific product variant, each time it scrapes the pricing information, and the confusion caused by multiple price points under a single URL will be resolved.

 2 – Variants listed in different dropdown options